HMS Conflict (1894): Construction and design

 On 7 November 1893, the British Admiralty placed an order for three "27-knotter" torpedo boat destroyers (Conflict, Teazer and Wizard) with the shipbuilder J. Samuel White under the 1893–1894 shipbuilding programme for the Royal Navy, with delivery of the three ships to be completed by April 1895.
 In total, the 1893–1894 programme ordered 36 destroyers from 14 shipbuilders as a follow-on to the six prototype "26-knotter" destroyers ordered under the 1892–1893 programme.

 The Admiralty did not specify a standard design for destroyers, laying down broad requirements, including a trial speed of 27 kn, a "turtleback" forecastle and specified armament, which was to vary depending on whether the ship was to be used in the torpedo boat or gunboat role.
 As a torpedo boat, the planned armament was a single QF 12 pounder 12 cwt (3 in calibre) gun on a platform on the ship's conning tower (in practice the platform was also used as the ship's bridge), together with a secondary gun armament of three 6-pounder guns, and two 18 inch (450 mm) torpedo tubes.
 As a gunboat, one of the torpedo tubes could be removed to accommodate a further two six-pounders.

 The three White-built destroyers were 205 ft 6 in long overall and 200 ft 0 in between perpendiculars, with a beam of 20 ft 0+11/16 in and a draught of 8 ft 3 in.
 Displacement was 320 LT light and 360 LT full load.
 Three Water-tube boilers of White's own design fed steam to 2 four-cylinder triple-expansion steam engines, rated at 4500 ihp.
 Three funnels were fitted.

 Conflict was laid down at White's Cowes, Isle of Wight shipyard on 3 January 1894 as Yard number 945 and was launched on 13 December 1894.
 The three Wight-built destroyers had difficulty meeting their required contract speed of 27 knots, although Conflict was eventually recorded as having reached 27.21 kn during sea trials, and Conflict was not accepted into service until July 1899.

 Service history

-After her commission she served at the Mediterranean station, serving as a tender to Victorious, and was ordered to return home in early 1902, but took part in gunnery and tactical exercises near Arucas, Las Palmas, in April that year before returning.
+After her commission she was in April 1900 sent to the Mediterranean station, serving as a tender to Victorious, and was ordered to return home in early 1902, but took part in gunnery and tactical exercises near Arucas, Las Palmas, in April that year before returning.
 She arrived at Plymouth on 5 July 1902, and was paid off at Portsmouth on 24 July.